 Can anyone help me with the Review of Grade or progression appeal process?

 The Counselling and Welfare staff can help you through the process from submitting the correct forms and documentation to helping understand the outcome.
 More information is available on the Services and facilities page.

 Once all the 'firsts' are done and dusted, your transition into uni is in its final stages.
 Hopefully you're feeling more comfortable, confident and at home.

 Below are the important things for the 'nexts'.

 Reenrolment is just like enrolling for the first time.
-You can change or add units online in MySR until the end of the second week of session and will need to complete and submit an online Rule Waiver request after this time.
-You can also drop units until the session census date - 31 March for Autumn Session or 31 August for Spring Session.
+You can change or add subjects online in MySR until the end of the second week of session and will need to complete and submit an online Rule Waiver request after this time.
+You can also drop subjects until the session census date - 31 March for Autumn Session or 31 August for Spring Session.

 Setting yourself up for long-term success